Nude Hiking: Logistics, Tips, Legality, and Other Info

 For many Appalachian Trail hikers, NHD is a rite of passage!

-Hiking naked is one of the greatest sensations in the world.
-Connecting with nature in its rawest form, you start to feel, taste, smell, and hear new elements that were once just out of reach.
+Hiking naked is one of the most liberating activities in the world.
+Connecting with nature in its purest form allows you to experience and appreciate new elements through touch, taste, smell, and sound.

 Remember, before heading out into nature and packing away all your clothes in your backpack, make sure you plan ahead.
 If you’re heading into a national park, opt for a quieter hiking trail rather than everyone’s favorite hikes.
 Consult and familiarize yourself with the laws of your jurisdiction.